 Currently, ArcGIS offers some methods to construct sampling designs:

 - Simple random sampling: Sites are generated independently, using the Create Random Points tool.
-A similar outcome could be obtained by using the Create Random Raster tool and a probability cutoff value (note that the ArcGIS Spatial Analyst version of the Create Random Raster tool uses a uniform random number, whereas the Data Management toolbox's version of the Create Random Raster tool supports several different distributions).
+A similar outcome could be obtained by using the Create Random Raster tool and a probability cutoff value (note that the ArcGIS Spatial Analyst extension version of the Create Random Raster tool uses a uniform random number, whereas the Data Management toolbox's version of the Create Random Raster tool supports several different distributions).
 The method is simple and flexible, but the outcome of one realization may include areas where samples are clustered and other areas that are devoid of samples.

 - Stratified random sampling: The study area is split into strata and random samples are generated within each stratum.
 Strata can be adjusted based on prior knowledge of the phenomenon (for example, concentric circles can be made larger as the distance from a point source emission increases), providing some spatial structure to the sample.